-This guide covers the top nine mobile phone networks, which account for 98% of the UK market, as well as two alternatives: The Phone Co-op and The People’s Operator.
+This guide covers the top nine mobile phone networks, which account for 98% of the UK market, as well as one alternative: The Phone Co-op.
+Another alternative provider, The People's Operator (TPO), went bust on 26 February 2019 after 7 years of trading.

 The biggest four providers, with about 70% of market share, are: